 Gaussian software allows users to study molecular mechanics, ground-state semi-empirical calculations, Density functional theory (DFT), wave-function stability analysis (HT and DFT), electronic correlation, geometric optimization, vibrational frequency analysis, and so on.

 In this tutorial, we will discuss Gaussian (G09) software and its application to perform molecular orbital analysis of a compound.
 This basic analysis requires an input file generated either using G09 or Avogadro.
 However, this tutorial will cover both the options and then finally the job will be run on G09 providing a detailed profile of orbitals in a compound/complex.

 1. Preparing the input file

-The input file for the analysis can be generated by Gaussian itself but the coordinates need to calculated and input manually, therefore, it’s easier to generate input file using Avogadro or ChemDraw and then open in Gaussian for further analysis.
+The input file for the analysis can be generated by Gaussian itself but the coordinates need to be calculated and input manually, therefore, it’s easier to generate input file using Avogadro or ChemDraw and then open in Gaussian for further analysis.
 We will go through the steps for input file generation using both the software one by one.

 i) using Avogadro